digiltd/oh-rtd-test/Z-Wave-Binding.md

 `respond_to_basic=true` indicates that the item will respond to basic reports.
 Some Fibaro contacts and universal sensors report their values as BASIC reports instead of a specific command class.
 You can add this parameter to an item to indicate that this item should respond to those reports.

+`meter_zero=xx.x` can be set when using the Meter command class.
+If set, anything below the value specified will be considered as 0.
+This allows the user to account for small power consumption readings even when a device is off.

+`sensor_scale=X` can be set for the multilevel sensor class to force the sensor to be converted to a specific scale.
+This uses the scale information provided by the device to decide how, or if, the conversion needs to be applied.
+Currently this is only available for temperature sensors. eg. `sensor_scale=0` will ensure that a temperature sensor is always shown in celsius, while `sensor_scale=1` will ensure fahrenheit.

+`invert_state=true` can be used to invert the state of a multilevel switch command class. eg this can be used to reverse the direction of a rollershutter.

 ### Basic command class

 The basic Command Class is a special command class that almost every node implements.
 It provides functionality to set a value on the device and/or to read back values.
 It can be used to address devices that are currently not supported by their native command class like thermostats.